 /dev/null to drop the messages that match the entry.
 (So, in effect, specifying

-/dev/null for the default route is will ensure that no mail received by the appliance
+/dev/null for the default route is will ensure that no mail received by the

-is ever delivered.)
+email gateway is ever delivered.)

 A receiving domain can have multiple destination hosts, each assigned a priority number, much like an MX record.
 The destination host with the lowest number identifies as the primary destination host for the receiving domain.
 Other destination hosts listed will be used as backup.

 Destinations with identical priority will be used in a “round-robin” fashion.
 The round-robin process is based on SMTP connections, and is not necessarily message-based.
 Also, if one or more of the destination hosts are not responding, messages will be delivered to one of the reachable hosts.
 If all the configured destination hosts are not responding, mail is queued for the receiving domain and delivery to the destination hosts is attempted later.
 (It does not fail over to using MX records).

 smtproutes command in the CLI, you can prioritize each

 destination host by using

 0 is the highest priority) after the hostname or IP